 The answer depends on the charge.
 Under Indiana law, generally the state has 5 years for B, C, and D felonies and 2 years for misdemeanors.
 There are a few deviations for certain situations.
 These can be found in Indiana Code 35-41-4-2.

 Cps was told i went to jail for fighting in front of the kids.
 They took my children from my mom two days later after i was incarcerated. i took a plea to get my children back and keep them.
 Could i get back into court eventhough i too the pla and am on active probation?

 From your post, I am not sure what you mean when you say "put it in a law suit."
 A plea agreement can be admitted as an admission in a civil suit, which won't be good for you because you admitted guilt.
-It is also very unlikely that you will be able to get the plea agreement changed with the...Read more »
+It is also very unlikely that you will be able to get the plea agreement...Read more »